dancer1325/opensearch-documentation/_security/getting-started.md

 You can start the binary or service, depending on which method was used to install OpenSearch and OpenSearch Dashboards.

-When using binary, you need to supply `--no-base-path` to `yarn start` command to set a URL without a base path.
-If this is not set, a random three-letter base path will be added.
+When using binary, you need to supply `--no-base-path` to `yarn start` command to set a URL without a base path
+* If this is not set, a random three-letter base path will be added.
 {: .note}

 After starting OpenSearch Dashboards, you should see the following two log lines: